TedVu/SystemDesignNotes/DesigningSystems/RateLimiterDesign/Rate Limiter.md

 - Prevent service overload.
 - Better allocate and control resource.

-Question 2: Does the rate limiter throttle API requests based on IP, the user ID, or other properties.
+**Question 2**: Does the rate limiter throttle API requests based on IP, the user ID, or other properties.

 Rate limiter should be flexible enough to throttle API requests based on different condition.